VouchForMe Price Hits $0.0012 (IPL)

 According to CryptoCompare, “InsurePal aims to disrupt the actual insurers' model by providing a platform to register insurance for blockchain transactions, vehicles, property, life and health with endorsements from the social network.
 The platform core mechanism enables InsurePal clients to endorse each other in order to obtain a discount on their insurance premium.
 The endorsement has to be backed by a financial guarantee from the endorser.
 InsurePal token (IPL) is an ERC-20 token that will be used as the medium of exchange within the platform. “

 It is usually not currently possible to purchase alternative cryptocurrencies such as VouchForMe directly using U.S. dollars.
-Investors seeking to trade VouchForMe should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase VouchForMe using one of the aforementioned exchanges.
+Investors seeking to acquire VouchForMe should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase VouchForMe using one of the exchanges listed above.

 Receive News & Updates for VouchForMe Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for VouchForMe and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.